DPDK/dpdk/doc/guides/nics/cnxk.rst

       -a 0002:1d:00.0,ipsec_in_max_spi=128

-   With the above configuration, application can enable inline IPsec processing for 128 inbound SAs (SPI 0-127) for traffic aggregated on inline device.
+   With the above configuration, application can enable inline IPsec processing for inbound SA with max SPI of 128 for traffic aggregated on inline device.

 Debugging Options